PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 10:05:12
+Last updated: 2024-04-11 10:05:45
-Random Quote: That was the night I was born.
-I rose like a phoenix from her mentholated bosom and strode into the world, Armani-clad and fully awesome. - Barney Stinson
+Random Quote: There are so many great things to do with the human mouth, why waste it on talking? - Barney Stinson